 (b) Permission to operate a vehicle on campus may be revoked for a period of up to twelve (12) months for habitually or willfully violating this regulation; or

-(c) As deemed by the University President, or his designee.
+(c) Permission to operate and/or park a vehicle on campus may be revoked as deemed by the University President, or designee.

 VIII.
 PAYMENT PROCEDURES